 - Saturdays: 3 p.m. – 6 p.m. + First Sunday of every month: 10 a.m. – 3 p.m.

 - Under 16s.

-- Accredited members: International Council of Museums (ICOM), AAVIB Associació d'Artistes Visuals de les Illes Balears, travel agencies, Official Association of Tour Guides, the unemployed, journalists, researchers.
+- Accredited members: International Council of Museums (ICOM), AAVIB Associació d'Artistes Visuals de les Illes Balears, travel agencies, Official Association of Tour Guides and travelling agents (during their activity), the unemployed, journalists, researchers.

 - Open days (if they fall on a Monday, the museum will remain closed to the public):